toddmaustin/bringup-bench/README.md

 - **primal-test** - Performs the Miller-Rabin stochastic primarility test to extremely high certainty.

+- **priority-queue** - Implements and tests a priority queue data structure.

+- **qsort-demo** - Performs a sorting operation using the library QSORT capability.

+- **qsort-test** - Tests the library's QSORT implementation, using a range of self-validating tests.

+- **quaternions** - Computes a geometry problem using quaternions.

 - **quine** - A C program that prints itself.

 - **rabinkarp-search** - Implements the very efficient Rabin-Karp data-oblivious string search algorithm.
 This search algorithm is O(N) in the length of the string searched.

+- **rand-test** - Performs a set of randomness tests on a good and bad random number generator.

+- ** ransac** - Performs RANSAC (RANdom SAmple Consensus) robustly estimate the parameters of a mathematical model from a randomly generated dataset.

 - **regex-parser** - A regular-expression parser running a battery of tests.

 - **rho-factor** - A Pollard's Rho integer factorization algorithm.

 - **rle-compress** - A run-length-encoding (RLE) compressor, with multiple tests.

+- **rsa-cipher** - Implements RSA encryption and decryption using reduced-strength 128-bit keys.

+- **sat-solver** - Perform SATisfiability analysis on a complex logic circuit.

 - **shortest-path** - Solves the all-pairs shortest path problem using the Floyd-Warshall algorithm.